 Not to forget Simon, who is with Kamina again, although they're scavengers stealing from the beast men.
 The real Kamina shows up, and Simon points out that there's two of him (a sniveling, falsely apologetic scavenger, and the Dai-Gurren leader).
 Kamina just tells him to "choose the one you want."

-Martian Successor Nadesico sees the crew of the titular Cool Ship deserting it late in the series and trying to find happiness in normal lives they had before... only to fail the last part miserably and return to battle like real heroes should.
+Martian Successor Nadesico sees the crew of the titular Cool Ship deserting it late in the series and trying to find happiness in the normal lives they had before... only to fail miserably and return to battle like real heroes should.

 Similarly, the Solo crew in Space Runaway Ideon are tempted to leave Solo Ship and Ideon behind in Earth or Buff Clan's possession, ending their hopeless and endless Stern Chase across the universe for good.
 Eventually, they don't and it doesn't end well.